 Our safe house provides temporary housing for those in imminent danger.
 The house is a seven bedroom facility with a full kitchen, playroom and living room.
 Programming includes counseling and case management.
-The shelter has a kennel that consists of three units and can cater to house pets of different sizes.
+The shelter is pet-friendly and has a kennel that consists of three units and can cater to house pets of different sizes.
 These units all have heating and cooling.

 24/7 Helpline: 908.453.4181

 The helpline can be used to speak with a trained advocate, schedule appointments with staff, and provide information about resources available to survivors.

 24/7 Web Chat

 Click here to chat online with a trained advocate who can provide you with crisis support related to interpersonal violence.

 Individual and Group Counseling (in-person, teleconferencing or telephone appointments)